iuszynski/gaia/_collections/_labs/gaia_signature.md

 <!-- Content -->
 <br>
-Artificial Intelligence (AI) combined with neuroimaging opens up possibilities for personalized medicine.
+AAArtificial Intelligence (AI) combined with neuroimaging opens up possibilities for personalized medicine.
 With this long-term objective, we developed four lines of research:

 **MODELS TO PRODUCE INT​​​ERPRETABLE BRAIN SIGNATURES OF DISORDERS**